htcondor/htcondor-ce/docs/installation/htcondor-ce.md

 The former option is simpler but the latter option may be preferred if your grid supports it or your site already runs such a service.

+Additionally, the HTCondor-CE service uses [X.509 certificates](#configuring-certificates) for SSL and GSI authentication.

 #### Built-in mapfile ####

 The built-in mapfile is a